scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 All other changes are additions to current features and APIs.

-The only constraint is that in any AS, CS nd BR must be updated before endhosts are updated, otherwise the segment request API does not work.
+The only constraint is that in any AS, CS and BR must be updated before endhosts are updated, otherwise the segment request API does not work.

 It may be a useful extension (separate from this proposal) to add an